Skip to main content

 Policy governance examines how policies are coordinated at the governmental level, whether other implementation bodies are involved in their delivery, and whether structured mechanisms are available to guide their implementation.

-• Coordination happens more informally across the different departments and entities that contribute to government policies, guidelines, and programmes regarding children and the digital environment.
+• Coordination happens more informally across the different departments and entities that contribute to government policies, with Austria’s Safer Internet Advisory Board playing a key role.

 • Government policy has yet to be developed into an implementable action plan at this point.